ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 Unanimous results should be strongly preferred in votes using an alternative process.
-Particularly, if the vote is run on a shortened timeline (such as having less than a week of advanced notice), unanimity should be required.
+Particularly, if the vote is run on a shortened timeline (such as having less than a week of advanced notice), unanimity from those who respond should be required.

 Note that any alternative process still needs to follow the rules in Section 3.5 of RFC 2850.